A New Estimate of the Cutoff Value in the Bak-Sneppen Model: Dynamical Characteristics of the Model

 \subsection{\textit{High Rank Replaced at Constant Rate}}

-The rank-driven approach of \cite{veermanprieto} implies that the cutoff can be precisely determined if the sequence (indexed by $N$) of sequences of rank replacement frequencies $\{\alpha_i(N)\}_{i=1}^N$ form a so-called $(p,q)$-array.
+The rank-driven approach of \cite{veermanprieto} implies that the cutoff can be precisely determined if the sequence (indexed by the population size $N$) of sequences (indexed by rank $i$) of rank replacement frequencies $\{\alpha_i(N)\}_{i=1}^N$ form a so-called $(p,q)$-array.
 This is an array $\{\alpha_i(N)\}_{i=1}^N$ such that there exist $p$, $q$ independent of $N$ with

 for some $K(N) \in (1,N)$ depending on $N$ such that $K(N) = o(N / \ln N)$.
 Furthermore, there must exist $\delta_i(N)$ and $\tilde{\alpha}(N)$ depending on $N$ such that for ranks $i > K(N)$, the rank replacement frequencies $\alpha_i$ take the form $\tilde{\alpha}(N) + \delta_i(N)$ where $\max_{i>K(N)} \vert \delta_i(N) \vert = o(1/N)$ and $\tilde{\alpha}(N)$ is a constant -- that is, the tail of the sequence of $\alpha_i(N)$ should increasingly flat as $N$ tends to infinity.
 If the replacements frequencies $\{\alpha_i(N)\}$ form a $(p,q)$ array, then one can prove \cite{veermanprieto} that the cutoff equals $\frac{p}{q}$.